krigla3/battleships-game/README.md

 * Python was used as the programming language to create the game.

-* GitHub has been used to store the code, images and other content.
+* [GitHub](https://github.com/)has been used to store the code, images and other content.

-* Heroku was used in order to deploy the game to the web.
+* [Gitpod](https://www.gitpod.io/) was used to track changes made to the project and to commit and push code to the repository.

-* Git was used to track changes, commit and push the code to the repository throughout the project.
+* [Heroku](https://dashboard.heroku.com/apps) was used in order to deploy the game to the web.

 ## Deployment